For some days, Omar Artan’s name has dominated football headlines for reasons far removed from decisions made on the pitch.

 Making history for Somali football

-Artan became the first Somali referee to officiate at the Africa Cup of Nations (AFCON) when he handled the Group E fixture between Tunisia and Namibia in January 2024.
+Artan became the first Somali referee to officiate at the Africa Cup of Nations when he handled the Group E fixture between Tunisia and Namibia in January 2024.

 He later reached another milestone by taking charge of the 2024-25 CAF Champions League final between Pyramids FC of Egypt and Mamelodi Sundowns of South Africa, becoming the first Somali official to referee a continental club final.